Art & CultureArt & Culture

 Where: Via dell’Archiginnasio, 2 | Bologna

-It is considered one of the most important archaeological collections in Italy and it is housed in the fifteenth-century Palazzo Galvani since 1881, at a few meters away from Piazza Maggiore.
+The Archaeological City Museum of Bologna is considered one of the most important archaeological collections in Italy.
+It is housed in the 15th-century Palazzo Galvani since 1881, a few meters away from Piazza Maggiore.

 Where: Piazza Nettuno 3 | Bologna

-Right in the heart of Bologna, just below the crystal floor of the SalaBorsa covered square, the excavations allow to retrace the transformations this part of the city underwent over the centuries.
+Right in the heart of Bologna, just below the crystal floor of the Salaborsa library, the excavations allow to retrace the transformations that this part of the city underwent over the centuries.

 There are the Civil Basilica of the ancient Bononia, the Medieval courts, the viridarium and the Renaissance botanical garden.
-The admission is free according to scheduled opening hours and days (see here).
+The admission is free during the opening hours of the library.

 The Etruscan town of Kainua (Marzabotto) and the National Etruscan Museum “Pompeo Aria”